hyperoslo/cellular/README.md

 sms.deliver
 ```
-For use with multiple recipients in one request use
+For use with multiple recipients in one request use:

 ```ruby
 sms = Cellular::SMS.new(